matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 35) Environment Variables Docker Compose?
 Answer:
 a) 'variableName=value': Sets a variable in the container at run-time.
-b) 'variableName': Sets a variable in the container at run-time. value is taken from your computer.
+b) 'variableName': Sets a variable in the container at run-time.
+Value is taken from your computer.

 36) Kubernetes Object types and API Versions?
 Answer: Config File, StatefulSet, ReplicaController, Pod, Service.
 Objects service different purposes, running a container,